 The Jefferson Energy terminal is located in 243 acres in Beaumont, Texas.
 The Port of Beaumont is the fourth busiest port in the U.S. and the busiest military port in the country.
 A GlobeNewswire press release from Dec.
 2017 reported that “The terminal is currently served by three Class I railroad carriers, allowing delivery from most origination terminals and plants in North America.”

 Jefferson Energy Project Manager Larry Doucet was astounded by SafeRack’s ability to deliver even when Hurricane Harvey hit in 2017 and threatened to cause serious delays.
 Although Beaumont received record rainfall and was significantly impacted by the category 3 hurricane, SafeRack was nimble enough to meet their demand for a quick turnaround regardless.
 Safe and efficient transport is essential when it comes to the ethanol and petroleum export business.

-Using SafeRack’s proprietary technology we determined that 30 unloading spots were necessary to justify the project for our customer.
-Our accurate budget numbers and concept made it easy for Jefferson Energy to sign on for the project.
-We designed a seamless track and gangway system so railcars wouldn’t have to be decoupled while unloading.
+Using proprietary design and engineering technology SafeRack determined that 30 unloading spots were necessary to justify the Jefferson Energy project.
+Accurate budget numbers and a strategic design made it easy for them to move forward quickly.
+SafeRack engineers designed a seamless track and gangway system so railcars wouldn’t have to be decoupled while unloading.
 This was a huge time-saver and compensated for mis-spotting at the rails.
-We work with railcar manufacturers so our platforms can be designed to adapt to common industry variations.
-“We specialize in the integration of the equipment on the loading rack so our customers can move their products efficiently,” explains John Edwards, SafeRack Gulf Coast Business Unit Leader.
+SafeRack works with railcar manufacturers so platforms can be designed to adapt to common industry variations.
+“We specialize in the integration of the equipment on the loading rack so our customers can move their products efficiently,” explains Edwards.
 “Our goal is to design and install a complete package system so our customers can just plug and play.
-When it’s time, they hit the go button and everything works.”
+When it’s time, they hit the go button, and everything works.”